McGill-iGEM2/2022-2023_NGS/meeting_minutes.md

+## Thursday, August 24, 2023
+- Problem: can't target G12D mutation anymore because of wobble base pairing
+    - So for dry lab, this means that we have to consider another set of off target effects.
+Also have to filter out mutations from G to A
+- To find fusion events, BAM file should have two reads with same name (with paired ends) that should have vastly different coordinate mapping.
+Shouldn't be too difficult to write a script to identify these
+    - Look into settings (like seed length) in bwa to make sure it identifies these : could be currently throwing these out because only half the read matches, for example
+        - Ex. setting in Bowtie to give the two best alignments.
+Idea is that each would belong to the different parts that were fused.
+Once found, can discard reads not in proximity to the location to get the sequence and depth
+    - Here's an existing tool for it that uses BWA: [SOAPfuse: an algorithm for identifying fusion transcripts from paired-end RNA-Seq data](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-2-r12)
+    - Where to find the data to test this though? would be helpful to have WES data that we know has a fusion event to see if the script works
+        - Can probably look into papers that document the events.
+Pancreatic has NRG1 that has been discussed, there are a couple papers detailing that

 ## Monday, August 21, 2023
 - VEP, have to access the ensembl genome assembly database for annotation information.
 Having issues with a perl, a couple things to try.
 - Secondary structure preventing binding?